Bake Robert Tumuhaise

 Bake Robert Tumuhaise is a Ugandan author and motivational speaker.
 He is the author of an inspirational novel, Tears of My Mother, and a motivational book, Tapping God’s Blessings:Keys to Open Doors of Success in Your Life.
-He is the Managing Director of World Of Inspiration; Founder of the Authors’ Forum in Uganda.
-He is the author of five published inspirational books, he is an inspirational Columnist with Saturday Vision (Uganda) and Sunday Times (Rwanda) and a Director on the Board of Amakula International Film Festival.
-He is a graduate Teacher from Makerere University.
+He is the Managing Director of World Of Inspiration and founder of the Authors’ Forum in Uganda.
+He is the author of five published inspirational books, an inspirational Columnist with Saturday Vision (Uganda) and Sunday Times (Rwanda) and a director on the board of the Amakula International Film Festival.
+He graduated as a teacher from Makerere University.

 Early life and education

-Bake was born in 1981 in Kisoro district, Rubuguri, near the Uganda-Congo border, to Aloysius Bakesigaki and Mishemburo.
+Bake was born in 1981 in Rubuduri, Kisoro district, near the Uganda-Democratic republic of Congo border, to Aloysius Bakesigaki and Mishemburo.
 He is the last born in a family of eight.
-He went to Rubuguru primary school, St. Paul's seminary Kabale, Iryaruvumba High School, Kigezi High School and Makerere University.
+He went to Rubuguru Primary school, St. Paul's Seminary Kabale, Iryaruvumba High School, Kigezi High School and Makerere University.